CoreInsanity/geertbot/readme.md

 ## Setting things up

 Please install Node Modules by using NPM INSTALL

+## Serving the bot

-Run the bot with node main.js
+run node main.js

 ### Setting up the service on a linux machine